powered by

 Aritzia: Mirrors Meet Signage

 Brick-and-mortar retail is having a hard time, especially in Los Angeles, where many stores in shopping malls are empty.
 Not to mention Downtown Los Angeles (DTLA), which has been struggling with store vacancies and homelessness for decades.
-Even though new retail and digital signage hotspots are developing in more and more corners that are worth a visit – especially arts and fashion districts and Row DTLA.
+However, new retail and digital signage hotspots are emerging, particularly in the arts and fashion districts and in Row DTLA, an old wholesale terminal turned open-air shopping mall.

 But in better-positioned shopping malls, in proximity to Apple and Alo Yoga, locals and visitors can usually find a Aritzia store.
 The Canadian women fashion retailer is positioned above Zara & Co in the affordable luxury market.
 And yet parallels to Inditex can be seen: Stationary stores play a very important role – not only as a showcase for eCommerce but as a profitable sales channel.